 There has been a limited number of charging points around the UK in previous years, which has proved to be an issue for the industry – as well as the need to improve battery life and mileage range.
 Nissan have recently launched their new Nissan Leaf with longer range and a one pedal driving system.
 The new Leaf is said to be able to travel around 50% further on one single charge than previous models.
 The Nissan Leaf is already branded as one of the most popular all-electric motors with over 283,000 sold since the model launched in 2010 – only coming behind the Mitsubishi Outlander PHEV.
-The new updates to the Leaf could push it up to the top spot, now it is able to travel further without needing to be charged.
+The new updates to the Leaf could push it up to the top spot, now it is able to travel further without needing to be electric vehicle charger albuquerque nm.

 The new one pedal driving system engineered by Nissan has the potential to completely transform the driving process and experience as we know it.
 The system, which at the press of a button turns the accelerator into an e-Pedal, can function to start, accelerate, brake and stop the vehicle.
 Whilst drivers can still choose to operate their vehicle with a separate accelerator and brake, the system, if used, will also provide added energy efficiency gains.